 Photo by Mark Van Scyoc/Shutterstock

-The Department of Homeland Security announced a new Real ID deadline this week—and it’s a gracious extension.
+The Department of Homeland Security announced a new Real ID deadline, and it’s a very generous extension.

 Article continues below advertisement